Manufacturing veterinary medicines under the ACVM Act 1997

 Exporting veterinary medicines exempt from registration

-If you want to export an exempt product, and require evidence of Good Manufacturing Practice (GMP) compliance, check with the importing country to see if they'll accept an MPI-issued certificate of GMP compliance.
+If you want to export an exempt product, and require evidence of GMP compliance, check with the importing country to see if they'll accept an MPI-issued certificate of GMP compliance.

-Manufacturers of ACVM registered veterinary medicines must comply with Good Manufacturing Practice (GMP).
+Manufacturers of ACVM registered veterinary medicines must comply with GMP.

-- New Zealand manufacturers are inspected/audited to make sure they comply with the ACVM Standard and Guideline for GMP.
+- New Zealand manufacturers are inspected or audited to make sure they comply with the ACVM Standard and Guideline for GMP.

 - International manufacturers can be assessed under equivalent standards or under MPI's GMP programme.